Deutsche Wohnen’s roots

-Deutsche Wohnen’s roots go all the way back to the 1920s: 1924 saw the establishment of GEHAG (Gemeinnützige Heimstätten-, Spar- und Bau-Aktiengesellschaft), a property company with one of the richest traditions in Germany.
-With its groundbreaking buildings and developments, GEHAG wrote a key chapter in the social and architectural history of the 20th century.
+1924 saw the establishment of GEHAG (Gemeinnützige Heimstätten-, Spar- und Bau-Aktiengesellschaft), a property company with one of the richest traditions in Germany.
+With its groundbreaking buildings and developments, GEHAG has written a key chapter in the social and architectural history of the 20th century.
 A significant proportion of the company’s Berlin portfolio of over 100,000 residential units is listed.

-Since 2008, four of Deutsche Wohnen’s estates have been classed as UNESCO World Heritage sites as important instances of Berlin Modernism (‘Berliner Moderne’): the Britz Horseshoe Estate, the Weiße Stadt, the Carl Legien Estate and the Siemensstadt Ring Estate.
+Since 2008, four of Deutsche Wohnen’s estates have been classed as UNESCO World Heritage sites as important instances of Berlin Modernism (“Berliner Moderne”): the Britz Horseshoe Estate, the Weiße Stadt, the Carl Legien Estate and the Siemensstadt Ring Estate.
+The estates stand out internationally not just for their significance but also for their good state of repair.
 In the 1920s, with these Berlin estates, classical modernist architects reacted to the housing crisis following the First World War at the pinnacle of architecture.

-In late 2013, Deutsche Wohnen AG took over GSW Immobilien AG with its portfolio of around 60,000 residential units.
-Like GEHAG, GSW was founded as the municipal ‘Wohnungsfürsorgegesellschaft Berlin mbH’ in 1924 and can also boast over 90 years’ experience in property management.
+In late 2013, Deutsche Wohnen AG took over GSW Immobilien AG, with around 60,000 residential units, becoming one of the biggest landlords in the capital.
+Like GEHAG, GSW was founded as the municipal “Wohnungsfürsorgegesellschaft Berlin mbH” in 1924 and can also boast over 90 years’ experience in property management.

-Deutsche Wohnen was backing expansion in another area, too: after some years, the company created another new development in 2015 – the Potsdam district of Babelsberg saw densification in the form of the construction of 91 rental apartments and twelve terraced houses as a sensible addition to an existing 1928 railway estate.
+Deutsche Wohnen backed expansion in another area, too: after some years, the company created another new construction in 2015 – the Potsdam district of Babelsberg saw densification in the form of the construction of 91 rental apartments and twelve terraced houses as a sensible addition to an existing 1928 railway estate.

 The most important milestones in our company history